7 Truths Leaders Must Face When Writing Their Book

-Becoming a so-called ‘thought leader’ is all the rage; now, everybody wants to be a speaker, build an easy revenue stream, write a book and change the world.
+Becoming a so-called ‘thought leader’ is all the rage; now, everybody wants to be a speaker, build an easy revenue stream, start writing a book and change the world.
 I do believe that everybody has a story worth sharing.
 Everyone has overcome insurmountable odds that give them the right to impact the lives of others.
 But I also see people step up to the plate only to make a huge mistake that lands them miles away from their intended destination.

 Based on my 20 years as a storyteller who has been supporting thought leaders, here is a list of mistakes to avoid as you embark upon your own thought leadership journey:

-1. Understand the structural deficits.
+1. Understand the structural deficits before writing a book.

 Building a sustainable thought leadership platform requires an incredible amount of infrastructure.
 Think of yourself as a large commercial airplane.
 There is absolutely no way you’re going to build your thought leadership business alone.
 You are going to need some of the best minds in the world to support your platform’s growth and your brand’s launch.

 Below is a two-year process to follow.
 It culminates in the thought leader’s national book release:

 - Creating your brand identity